Mofolasayo/boilerplate/tenant-template-roadmap.md

 This guide translates the architectural strengths and pitfalls observed in `finance-dashboard`, `finance-platform`, and the Cal.com monorepo into a phased plan for building a production-ready, multi-tenant Next.js template.
 Progress through the phases sequentially; each one introduces guardrails that keep tenant isolation, performance, and developer experience in balance.

+_The frontend-only edition of the template implements phases 0–2 with mock data and client-side sessions.
+Phases 3+ outline future work for when you add a backend or persistence layer._

 ## Phase 0 – Foundations & Tooling

 - **Repository shape**: Start with a Turborepo (or at minimum a strict Next.js workspace) to accommodate future packages.
 Cal.com’s workspaces keep auth, UI, and domain logic separated while still sharing linting and build pipelines.